cadetill/swgoh/README.md

   - System.JSON.Types
   - REST.Json

-You can also see how to send taxt to clipboard.
+You can also see how to send text to clipboard.

 ---